 - if needed, carry out pathology testing such as hair, stool, or blood analysis

-- take into account drug/nutrient interactions before making recommendations
+- consider drug/nutrient interactions before making recommendations

 - recommend and give advice on diet changes, exercise regimes, lifestyle, herbal medicine and homeopathic remedies

-- carry out hands-on treatments such as osteopathy, reflexology, or acupuncture, and/or work with the client using hydrotherapy, coaching, meditation or yoga techniques depending on your expertise
+- carry out hands-on treatments such as osteopathy, reflexology, or acupuncture, and/or work with the client using hydrotherapy, coaching, meditation or yoga techniques

 - provide follow up care through additional one-to-one sessions to track progress and review treatments as required